Arya920/Career-Guidance-AI-bot/README.md

 streamlit run Chatbot_frontend.py

-The application will open in your default web browser.
+The application will open in your default web browser